 Excess financial aid refunds

-If your financial aid exceeds the amount due on your eBill, you will have a credit balance on your account and will receive an excess financial aid refund via Electronic Funds Transfer from the Student Account Service's Office.
-Excess financial aid refunds are typically available six business days after your financial aid file becomes complete.
+If your financial aid exceeds the amount due on your eBill, you will have a credit balance on your account and will receive an excess financial aid refund via Electronic Funds Transfer from the Student Account Services.
+Excess financial aid refunds are typically available six business days after your financial aid disburses.
 The first day to obtain excess financial aid for a particular semester is typically one or two days before the first day of classes.
-Questions about financial aid that has not applied to your university account should be directed to FAS.

 Direct deposit / Electronic Fund Transfer (EFT)

-The KU Student Account Service's Office requires direct deposit for student account refunds on the Lawrence and Edwards campuses.
+KU Student Account Services requires direct deposit for student account refunds on the Lawrence and Edwards campuses.
 Any excess financial aid and other credit balances will be electronically transferred to your designated bank account each semester.

 If you choose not to have excess financial aid deposited directly into your bank account, your excess financial aid refund will be mailed to your billing address.
-Questions about having excess financial aid refunds deposited into your bank account should be directed to the Student Account Service's Office at 785-864-3322.
+Questions about having excess financial aid refunds deposited into your bank account should be directed to Student Account Services at 785-864-3322.

 To set up direct deposit, complete the authorization form in Enroll & Pay (Student Center > Set Up Direct Deposit).
-You can also set up direct deposit by filling out the Direct Deposit Authorization (PDF) and returning it to the Student Account Services office in Strong Hall, Room 23.
+You can also set up direct deposit by filling out the Direct Deposit Authorization (PDF) and returning it to Student Account Service in Strong Hall, Room 23.
 If you change bank accounts, you must update your bank information online or with a new form.

 - Disbursement of Scholarships (from donors outside of KU): Scholarships awarded through outside agencies will generally be credited to your student account once you have endorsed any checks received by FAS.
 Outside scholarship awards of $1,500 or more are typically divided equally between fall and spring semesters unless we are instructed otherwise by the donor.

 - Disbursement of Federal PLUS Loans: Federal PLUS loan funds will be credited each semester to your KU account typically one week before the first day of classes, provided you have a complete financial aid file.
 Disbursement is based on the expected enrollment status you report in Enroll & Pay (Student Center > Accept/Decline Awards > Award Package Page 2).
 Any excess funds will go to the parent who borrowed the loan.
-(Parents with a PLUS loan should also complete the Direct Deposit Authorization (PDF)).
-Parents who want the PLUS refund payable to the student should contact us for details on how to submit a PLUS refund request.
+(Parents with a PLUS loan should also complete the Direct Deposit Authorization).